 Managing Partner and Co-Founder

-Ms. Richardson has been a correctional healthcare provider for over 25 years and started her career in corrections at Orient Reception Center in Orient, OH in 1989.
-Since that time Ms. Richardson has worked in multiple correctional facilities in multiple jurisdictions, including infamous "G" House known as "Death Row" in Georgia's Jackson Diagnostic Classification Center.
-In 2016, Ms. Richardson was instrumental in spearheading the removal of Corizon Health from Fulton County Jail in Atlanta, GA.
-Ms. Richardson has a vast amount of experience in correctional healthcare ranging from medication administration to assisting with accreditation preparation.
-Ms. Richardson holds a Nursing Degree from Atlanta Technical College in Atlanta, GA, an undergraduate degree in Criminal Justice from Colorado Technical University, Master's in Forensic Psychology from Argosy University, a Juris Doctor from Florida A&M University College of Law, Forensic Nurse Specialist Certification from the American Institute of Healthcare Professionals and is currently pursuing her doctoral degree at Atlantic International University with a concentration in General Psychology.
-Ms. Richardson is a member of both the National Commission on Correctional Health Care (NCCHC) and the American Correctional Association (ACA) and has obtained dual certifications from each organization.
-Ms. Richardson's specialty is correctional healthcare.
-Ms. Richardson is often invited to speak on many panels and is an engaging motivational speaker, Richardson is known for her strong stance against for-profit healthcare companies who fall short of the ability to deliver quality healthcare to individuals who are incarcerated.
+Dr. Richardson has been a correctional healthcare provider for over 25 years and started her career in corrections at Orient Reception Center in Orient, OH in 1989.
+Since that time she has worked in multiple correctional facilities in multiple jurisdictions, including infamous "G" House known as "Death Row" in Georgia's Jackson Diagnostic Classification Center.
+In 2016, Dr. Richardson was instrumental in spearheading the removal of Corizon Health from the Fulton County Jail in Atlanta, GA. she has a vast amount of experience in correctional healthcare ranging from medication administration to assisting with accreditation preparation.
+Dr. Richardson holds a Nursing Degree from Atlanta Technical College in Atlanta, GA, an undergraduate degree in Criminal Justice from Colorado Technical University, Master's in Forensic Psychology from Argosy University, a Juris Doctor from Florida A&M University College of Law, Forensic Nurse Specialist Certification from the American Institute of Healthcare Professionals and her PhD in General Psychology from Atlantic International University.
+Dr. Richardson is a member of both the National Commission on Correctional Health Care (NCCHC) and the American Correctional Association (ACA) and has obtained dual certifications from each organization.
+Dr. Richardson's specialty is correctional healthcare.
+Dr. Richardson is often invited to speak on many panels and is an engaging motivational speaker, she is known for her strong stance against for-profit healthcare companies who fall short of the ability to deliver quality healthcare to individuals who are incarcerated.